 Often rebel creatives are brought in at this point, because at least they’ll get something done.

 (d) Luvvy creatives and wannabe creative clients

-Luvvy creatives will then typically ignore or be secretly sarcastic about the views of the wannabe creative clients.
+Luvvy creatives then ignore or are secretly sarcastic about the views of the wannabe creative clients.

-The client is so caught up in the creative process, they don’t spot that the idea is disappearing up its own backside.
+The client is so caught up in the creative process, they don’t spot the idea disappearing up its own backside.

-End result, a overblown mess of an advert that might win a creative award (since they are voted on by other creatives mostly) but which drives little to no sales.
+End result, a overblown mess of an advert that might win a creative award (as they’re voted on by other creatives mostly), but which drives little to no sales because they forgot to add a clear call to action.
 Nobody except the luvvie creative speaks of the campaign ever again.

 We may, just may have exaggerated some of these scenarios for effect.